Code-With-Ram/DirStruct/README.md

 ## test.py
-  It contains all functions required for the operations.It is imported in main.py file
+  It contains all classes,functions required for the operations.It is imported in main.py file

 # Contributing